strapi/documentation/docs/user-docs/latest/media-library/managing-assets.md

 3. Click **Save** to confirm.

 ::: note
 Assets can also be moved to other folders from the main view of the Media Library (see [organizing assets with folders](/user-docs/latest/media-library/organizing-assets-with-folders.md#moving-assets-to-a-folder)).
+This includes the ability to move several assets simultaneously.
 :::

 ## Cropping images